 A crime requires guilty knowledge or intention to do the prohibited act.

-Knowledge is a minimum, but not enough to prove intent.
+Knowledge is a requirement, but not enough to prove intent.

 Prerequisite: Where the prohibited act is possession of an item, the person cannot be guilty where she did not know.
 If she didn’t know the item was there, or what it was, then she did not criminally “possess” it.
 So, knowledge is a low-level of intent.
 But it is a minimum threshold, required for a crime.

 Another basic element of any crime is identity.
 Even if someone did commit a crime, who did?

 Identity of the contraband – part of the act or intent elements

 In criminal firearm possession cases, a different kind of identity can also be a key issue.
 This is the identity of the contraband.
 In a gun crime case, sometimes the identity of the firearm can be critical.
 Did the person “possess a stolen firearm?
 Was it a firearm at all?
 Or just a BB gun, or air “gun?”
 Did the defendant know or intend to possess?

 Firearm possession defense

 In a gun possession case, we can defend by analyzing the prosecution evidence.
 Does it prove anything?
 Or is it just circumstantial evidence proving nothing about the innocent accused?